soorajtom/lwip-hurd-doc/Files/iioctl-ops.c.md

     siocgifXaddr (struct sock_user *user,
               ifname_t ifnam, sockaddr_t * addr, enum siocgif_type type)

 Gets the specified TYPE of address of the interface.
+TYPE is the index for the address array(ADDR, NETMASK, DSTADDR, BRDADDR).

 #### siocsifXaddr() ####